Sup2point0/Assort/affine/readme.md

   </tr>
 </table>

-Affinitys that work at close range, very similar to haptic.
+Affinitys that work at close range, very similar to haptive.
 These usually channel through one’s hands, and involve passing the hands over a surface.

-### Optic
+### Optive

 <table>
   <tr>